Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Bandwidth is the maximum amount of data (in units of MB per second) that can be transferred past the external memory interface in one second.
-It is calculated by multiplying the card's interface width by the speed of its memory.
-In the case of DDR type RAM, it must be multiplied by 2 once again.
+Memory Bandwidth: Memory bandwidth is the maximum amount of information (measured in megabytes per second) that can be moved over the external memory interface in one second.
+It is calculated by multiplying the interface width by its memory clock speed.
+If the card has DDR type memory, it should be multiplied by 2 once again.
 If DDR5, multiply by 4 instead.
-The higher the bandwidth is, the better the card will be in general.
-It especially helps with AA, HDR and high resolutions.
-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be applied in one second.
-This number is calculated by multiplying the total amount of texture units by the core speed of the chip.
-The better this number, the better the card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in a second.
-Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics card could possibly record to its local memory in a second - measured in millions of pixels per second.
-Pixel rate is calculated by multiplying the amount of Raster Operations Pipelines by the the core clock speed.
-ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel output rate is also dependant on quite a few other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the potential to reach the maximum fill rate.
+The better the card's memory bandwidth, the better the card will be in general.
+It especially helps with AA, High Dynamic Range and higher screen resolutions.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed in one second.
+This number is worked out by multiplying the total number of texture units by the core speed of the chip.
+The better the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in one second.
+Pixel Rate: Pixel rate is the maximum number of pixels that the graphics chip could possibly record to its local memory per second - measured in millions of pixels per second.
+The figure is calculated by multiplying the amount of Render Output Units by the clock speed of the card.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel fill rate is also dependant on lots of other factors, especially the memory bandwidth of the card - the lower the memory bandwidth is, the lower the potential to reach the max fill rate.

 Display Prices